nikodemj9/nd013-c6-control-starter/REPORT.md

     * Pros: PID controller is relatively light-weight and can be run in real time, which makes it perfect for automotive applications.
 It's widely known in the industry and can be applied to many different problems, not only steering and throttle control.
     * Cons: PID controller is not able to take into account limitations of the vehicle like min/max acceleration or max steering angle rate.
 This has to be considered while tuning the parameters.
 Another problem is that PID tuned for the low speed scenario might not behave correctly for highers speed.
 For example the steering output might be too aggresive while driving on the highway, causing the significant risk for the passengers.
 * (Optional) What would you do to improve the PID controller?
     * PID controller in this project should be further tuned to achieve better results.
+It might also help to execute filter more frequently.
 I would also try out scenarios with higher speed and maybe try to distinquish several ranges of speed that would use different parameters.